Mission: Impossible 7 set shut down again due to Covid-19

-LOS ANGELES (REUTERS) - Filming in Britain on the latest Mission: Impossible movie has been shut down for two weeks after some people working on the movie tested positive for Covid-19, Paramount Pictures said on Thursday (June 3).
+LOS ANGELES • Filming in Britain on the latest Mission: Impossible movie has been shut down for two weeks after some people working on the movie tested positive for Covid-19, Paramount Pictures said on Thursday.

 "We have temporarily halted production on Mission: Impossible 7 until June 14, due to positive coronavirus test results during routine testing.
 We are following all safety protocols and will continue to monitor the situation," Paramount said in a statement.